TangoEnSkai/tangoenskai.github.io/cv.md

 **Master of Engineering**: `Expected Mar.
 2019`
 Global Engineering for Development, Environment and Society,
 Department of Transdisciplinary Science and Engeering,
-School of Environment and Society
+School of Environment and Society,
+_Tokyo Institute of Technology_

 ---